Unrivaled (basketball): Unrivaled leadership

-Alex Bazzell, a renowned basketball skills coach and Collier's husband, is the first president of Unrivaled.
+Alex Bazzell, a renowned basketball skills coach and Collier's husband, was the first president of Unrivaled.
 In June 2024, Micky Lawler, a former Women's Tennis Association president, was named the commissioner of the league.
-On November 11, 2024, Clare Duwelius (former general manager of the Minnesota Lynx) was announced as executive vice president and general manager of the league and Luke Cooper, the president of basketball operations.
+In November 2024, Clare Duwelius (former general manager of the Minnesota Lynx) was announced as executive vice president and general manager of the league.
+Luke Cooper is the president of basketball operations.

 Broadcasting

-The 2025 season aired on TNT and TruTV, and streamed on Max in the United States.
+The 2025 season aired on TNT and TruTV, and streamed on HBO Max in the U.S.